dsbowen/hemlock/docs_md/tutorial/validate.md

 By the end of this part of the tutorial, you'll be able to validate participant responses.

+## Why validation?

+I often run studies where I elicit numerical estimates.
+Early on, I noticed that a small but annoying faction of participants, rather than entering actual numbers (e.g. 50), answered the question in full sentences:

+> I believe the answer is fifty.

+We often want to make sure participants are entering the sort of answers we want, whether it's typing the same password twice, answering a comprehension check by clicking on the correct choice, or entering a number instead of a word.

 ## Basic syntax

 Open your jupyter notebook and run the following: